 If you take Christmas to heart and get past the anxieties in arranging for gifts and parties, you will rediscover yourself every year at this time and experience a birth in yourself, just like the one so beautifully described in the Gospel stories.
 It will be a celebration of both the birth of Jesus and the birth of your own soul.

-Thomas Moore has been a monk, a musician, a best-selling author, a university professor, and a psychotherapist, and today he lectures widely on holistic medicine, spirituality, and psychotherapy.
+Thomas Moore has been a monk, a musician, a best-selling author, a university professor, and a psychotherapist.
+Today he lectures widely on holistic medicine, spirituality, and psychotherapy.
 He has a PhD in religion from Syracuse University.
-His latest book, The Soul of Christmas, is published by Franciscan Media.
+His book, The Soul of Christmas, is published by Franciscan Media.
 Click below to learn more.